rashidishahab/assignment-factorial-app-kuber/README.md

 * Automates rollouts and rollbacks.</br>
 * Kubernetes where to deploye the container as best location</br>
 * Scale resources and applications in real time</br>
+* EKS uses VPC networking which is easy to manage</b>
+* ability to use public and private container. </b>

 # Service Mesh
 I have used Kubernetes service mesh to manange and secure traffic between --> Ref: https://istio.io/ </br> Also